 Commissioning is about getting the best possible health outcomes for the local population, by assessing local needs, deciding priorities and strategies, and then buying services on behalf of the population from providers such as hospitals, clinics, community health bodies, etc. It is an ongoing process, and CCGs must constantly respond and adapt to changing local circumstances.
 CCGs are responsible for the health of their entire population, and are measured by how much they improve outcomes.

-CCGs work with closely with NHS England, who has three roles in relation to CCGs.
+CCGs work with closely with NHS England, which has three roles in relation to CCGs.
 The first is assurance: NHS England has a responsibility to assure themselves that CCGs are fit for purpose, and are improving health outcomes.
 Secondly, NHS England must help support the development of CCGs.
-Finally, NHS England are also direct commissioners, responsible for highly specialised services and primary care.
-As co-commissioners, CCGs work with NHS England’s Local Area Teams to ensure joined-up care.
+Finally, NHS England are also direct commissioners, responsible for highly specialised services and in some cases primary care, though a number of CCGs have now taken on either full or joint responsibility alongside NHS England for this.
+As co-commissioners, CCGs work with NHS England’s Regional Teams to ensure joined-up care.

 As Local Authorities are now responsible for public health, CCGs work closely with them through Health and Wellbeing Boards to achieve the best possible outcome for the local community, by developing a joint needs assessment and strategy for improving public health.